-We trust that the African bowhunting information supplied will assist you in making the correct decision to book your African bowhunting safari with Mkulu African Hunting Safaris.
-Our South African bow hunting safari packages start at $ 3 750-00.
+We trust that the African bow hunting information supplied will assist you in making the correct decision to book your African bow hunting safari with us.

 There simply are no bad manufacturers of bows.
 Please ensure your accompanying equipment (along with shot placement) is suitable for the animal you intend hunting.

-When does the hunting season end in South Africa
+When does the bow hunting season end in South Africa

-The hunting season in South Africa ends when the last hunter has left.
-On all the bow hunting farms we can hunt year round, however, there is a best time of year for bow hunting South Africa.
+The bow hunting season in South Africa ends when the last hunter has left.
+On all the bow hunting farms we can hunt year round.
+However, there is a best time of year for bow hunting South Africa.

-The best time of year for bow hunting South Africa is during our dry, cold months.
-These would be May (during the rut), June, July, August, September, October and even into the first week of November.
+The best time of year for bow hunting South Africa is during our dry cold months.
+These would be May (during the rut), June, July, August, September and October.
 These are the best months for bow hunting plains game.
 The best time of year for bow hunting dangerous game South Africa can be extended from March through end of October and even the first week of November.
 Please know that end of October beginning of November it can become rather hot.